UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 public async Task<ActionResult> Login([FromForm] string username, [FromForm] string password) {
     try {
         // Retrieve the distinguished name for the user name in an RFC 2307
         // schema.
-Please note that you should call .Single() on the result
-        // in order to prevent users hijacking other accounts in case your
+If no unique user was found, the caller is unauthorised. var dn = await this._searchService.GetUserByAccountNameAsync(username);
+        if (dn == null) {
+            return this.Unauthorized();
+        }

+        // In this example, we directly retrieve a principal, because we do not
-        // filter was poorly designed like here.
-For instance, the user could
+        // need the user object.
-        // insert the wild card character "*" as his name and then the random
-        // first match would be returned, which is not what we want. var dn = this._searchService.GetDistinguishedNames($"(&(objectClass=posixAccount)(uid={username}))").Single();
-        var retval = await this._authService.LoginPrincipalAsync(dn, password);
+        var principal = await this._authService.LoginPrincipalAsync(dn, password);
         await this.HttpContext.SignInAsync(CookieAuthenticationDefaults.AuthenticationScheme, retval);

-        return this.Ok();
+        return this.Redirect("/someurl");
     } catch {
         return this.Unauthorized();
     }